vinaydhegde/testdriven-site/src/_posts/blog/2018-07-09-running-flask-on-docker-swarm.md

 1. Discuss the pros and cons of using Docker Swarm over other orchestration tools like Kubernetes and Elastic Container Service (ECS)
 1. Spin up a Flask-based microservice locally with Docker Compose
 1. Build Docker images and push them up to the Docker Hub image registry
-1. Provision hosts on Digital Ocean with Docker Machine
+1. Provision hosts on Digital Oceanwith Docker Machine
 1. Configure a Docker Swarm cluster to run on Digital Ocean
 1. Run Flask, Nginx, and Postgres on Docker Swarm
 1. Use a round robin algorithm to route traffic on a Swarm cluster